confluentinc/confluent-kafka-dotnet/README.md

 ### Schema Registry Integration

-The three "Serdes" packages provide serializers and deserializers Avro, Protobuf and JSON with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html) integration.
+The three "Serdes" packages provide serializers and deserializers for Avro, Protobuf and JSON with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html) integration.
 The `Confluent.SchemaRegistry` nuget package provides a client for interfacing with
 Schema Registry's REST API.

 **Note:** All three serialization formats are supported across Confluent Platform.
 They each make different tradeoffs, and you should use the one that best matches to your requirements.
 Avro is well suited to the streaming data use-case, but the maturity of the non-Java implementations lags that of Java - this is an important consideration.
 Protobuf and JSON both have great support in .NET.